 SaaS Security Tools are the single-stop destination for all your SaaS security requirements.
-Making use of SaaS or cloud security tools makes maintenance of SaaS servers and application security a hassle-free process.
+Making use of SaaS or cloud penetration testing tools makes maintenance of SaaS servers and application security a hassle-free process.
 These tools provide compliance checks, and monitoring of assets and employ the best security practices to ensure the safety of your SaaS application.

 This article will provide further clarity on all things SaaS security tools related for you to understand including its importance, features to look out for in good SaaS security tools, and the best tools in the arena currently.
 Finally, it walks you through some of the best practices to opt to enhance the safety of your SaaS applications.

 - We’re the only company that combines automated & manual pentest to create a one-of-a-kind pentest platform

 - Our intelligent vulnerability scanner emulates hacker behavior & evolves with every pentest